- Getting there

 Also consider this option before trying to accumulate or spend 60,000+ frequent flyer miles per ticket for your dream vacation: Use 20,000 frequent flyer miles per ticket to fly to San Francisco or L.A. , then pay $325 - $450 (typical round-trip fares that we have paid) to fly to Maui.

 Were not honeymooners, were frugal ("cheap" is such a tawdry word), and we have never really liked resorts so we rent a condo, cottage or apartment for our stays.
-Kihei has some two bedroom, two bath condos with a fully equipped (sometimes stocked) kitchen, washer & dryer, dishwasher, and house keeping service condos for $90-$150 a night.
-We recommend Maui Hill in south Kihei near Wailea, however any "Aston (formally Resort Quest)" managed property is a fair deal.
+Kihei has some great two bedroom, two bath condos with a fully equipped (sometimes stocked) kitchen, washer & dryer, dishwasher and house keeping service for $100-$250 a night.
+We recommend Maui Hill in south Kihei near Wailea, however any "Aston" managed property is a fair deal.
 A standard hotel room at a resort starts at $200 a night and you have to eat out all the time.
 Its something to think about!

 Another hotel alternative is a bed and breakfast or inn, there are many all over the island.
 The rates for most are below $100 a night and includes breakfast (of course).
 If you want to get away from the crowds then this option may be for you.
 Most B&Bs are located off the beaten path and have the benefit of friendly knowledgeable locals in residence.
 For a real treat we can highly recommend the Olinda Country Inn and Cottages located upslope of Paia and Makawao on the edge of a lush forest.
 Nice accommodations with lots of great scenery, hiking, and fantastic breakfasts featuring locally grown fruits and flowers (yep - flowers).
 Cat lovers are especially welcome.
-For the unique experience of living in the treetops where the rainforest meets the black sand beaches try the Hana Hale Malamalama in Hana.
 The Kula Lodge is another upcountry alternative with quaint accomodations, great vistas and an excellent restaurant.
 It is also only 40 minutes from the summit of Haleakela (see sunrise below)

 If you have some flexibility in travel dates then consider going during the "off season" (September-November and March-May) for further discounts.